babukk/test_producer/README.md

-## Test prodicer
+## Test producer

 ### Features
-Gets URL as a POST-parameter (via JSON or form input), extracts HTML-content and palces it into Redis database.
+Gets URL as a POST-parameter (via JSON or form input), extracts HTML-content and places it into Redis database.

 ### How to